I can honestly say I’ve never known anyone, artist or otherwise, more popular and respected than Ron Sherr.

 There was no need to take notes in class because Ron’s insights were too powerful to forget.
-They’ve stayed with me for 35 years, and many of them come to mind while working in the studio.
+They’ve guided me for 35 years, and still come to mind while working in the studio.

-Establish a focal point early on.
-Then establish a secondary focal point to compete with the first one.
+–Establish a focal point early on.
+Then a secondary focal point to compete with the first one.

 This last point was a life-changer, especially for the younger artists.

-Also extraordinary was his modesty, untainted by his talent.
+Also extraordinary was his modesty, unaffected by his talent.

 Class was never about him or his work; it was always about his students.
-He spoke freely about his own struggles as a young painter and encouraged us to fight it out in a big tough city.
+He spoke freely of his struggles as a young painter as he encouraged us to fight it out in a big tough city.

 Bottom line is, you felt safe in Ron’s presence.

-As friends, family, and strangers warned of the futility of making a career out of art, Ron left you feeling it was the most natural and logical thing to do.
+While friends, family, and even strangers warned of the futility of making a career out of art, Ron left you feeling it was the most practical thing to do.